Msaum87/filegen/README.md

 # Randomized File Generator
-CURRENT- PERL

-TODO- PYTHON
+CURRENT- PERL, PYTHON

 This is my default "how to learn a new language" tool.

 Prompts for users input on: min and max size range, scale of size (KB, MB, GB, TB).
+Python version also prompts for a working directory to use.

-Logs generation.
+Logs generated.

-Currently has two commands inside: "dd" and "fallocate". "dd" is limited to the 2,147,483,647 cap of a 32-bit system and is commented out by default.
+Uses the "fallocate" command to build test files.
+Perl file has a "dd" command commented out as an option.

 Use at your own risk